olivertwistor/todo-list-tools/CONTRIBUTING.md

 # Contributing to this project
-I'm happy that you are interested in contributing to this project.
-The open source community depends on people like you, and together we can make this project as good as it can possibly be.
+I'm happy you are interested in contributing to this project.
+The open source community depends on people like you, and together we can make this project as good as it can be.
 Thank you!

 ## Table of contents
 * [Code of conduct](#code-of-conduct)